 There seem to be a few major take-aways from this information about the base rate fallacy.

-- We can help others avoid the base rate fallacy.
+- We can help each other avoid the base rate fallacy.
 We know some of the conditions under which we are more and less likely to commit the base rate fallacy.
 So if we want people to evaluate probabilities correctly, then we should design the questions and decision environments in ways that are less likely to encourage people to commit the base rate fallacy.
 For example, we should either anonymize individuals or else not describe individuals stereotypically in certain decision contexts.

 - We can identify our own base rate fallacies.
 Now that you know about base rates and their role in probability calculations, you can correct yourself.
 Just ask, “What is the relevant base rate?”
 You might first need to ask, “What is the relevant population?”

 - We can be more humble.
 Sometimes we do not know the relevant base rate—and sometimes we cannot know it.
 In these cases we simply cannot calculate the probabilities that depend on those base rates.
 In those cases, we should admit that we do not know the probabilities, especially when the stakes are high—e.g., drug testing, disease testing, etc.